Mohammad-Mirasadollahi/Splunk_Sysmon_Auto_Deployment/README.md

 ## Core Architecture

 The framework is split into two distinct Splunk Technical Add-ons (TAs) to separate software management from configuration management.
-Both TAs should be deployed to the same clients.
+Both TAs should be deployed to the same clients and are triggered by inputs defined in their `inputs.conf` files.

 ### 1. `TA-Sysmon-Binary` (The Installer)
-This TA is responsible for the Sysmon software lifecycle.
+This TA is responsible for the Sysmon software installation lifecycle.
 - **Manages the `sysmon.exe` binary itself.**
-- **Installs the Sysmon service** for the first time using a minimal, safe configuration.
+- **Installs the Sysmon service** for the first time using the `config.xml` bundled with it as a default.
-- **Upgrades the Sysmon service** to a new version when you update the binary.
+- **Upgrades the Sysmon service** to a new version when you update the binary within the TA.
+- **Intelligently preserves existing user configurations** found in `C:\Windows\Sysmon\` during an upgrade.
-- **Handles uninstallation** and cleanup.
+- **Handles uninstallation** and process cleanup via its `deploy.bat` script.
 - This TA should be updated infrequently, only when a new version of Sysmon is released.

 ### 2. `TA-Sysmon-Config` (The Configurator)
 This TA is responsible for the Sysmon configuration.
-- **Manages the authoritative Sysmon configuration** (`config.xml`).
+- **Forcefully overwrites the active Sysmon configuration** with the `config.xml` bundled with it.
-- **Periodically ensures** the running configuration on clients matches the one on the deployment server.
+- **Periodically ensures** the running configuration on clients matches the one on the deployment server via its `update.bat` script.
 - **Contains your detailed, production-ready `config.xml`** with all your custom rules.
 - This TA will be updated frequently, every time you want to change a monitoring rule.